zhangtreefish/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 https://nobl9.com/resources/an-easy-way-to-explain-slos-slas-to-biz-execs/
 "When we measure the performance of a business, there are dozens of metrics we could use, but we typically focus on a few performance indicators that tell us at a glance how the company or a unit within the company is doing.
 These few metrics are selected because they best express what is truly essential to the company’s success.
-We call them Key Performance Indicators. "
+We call them Key Performance Indicators. " https://utcc.utoronto.ca/~cks/space/blog/sysadmin/PrometheusRateVsIrate : "[irate()] calculates the per-second instant rate of increase of the time series in the range vector.
+This is based on the last two data points." vs function "rate(v range-vector) calculates the per-second average rate of increase of the time series in the range vector."